Shambhavi School of Dance

-Shambhavi School of Dance was established in 1993 in Kengeri, Bangalore, Karnataka, India as a Gurukul for the study and practice of Indian classical dance and music.
+Shambhavi School of Dance is a dance school established in 1993 in Kengeri, Bangalore, Karnataka, India as a Gurukul for the study and practice of Indian classical dance and music.
 The Artistic Director of this school is Smt.Vyjayanthi Kashi who is an exponent in Kuchipudi dance form.

 Activities

-To cultivate and nurture the culture of Indian Arts, Shambhavi School of Dance create a common canvas for artists of past, present and future.
-They utilize the advanced technology of today's era to share their knowledge, experiences, emotions and feelings through the ancient art forms.
+To cultivate and nurture the culture of Indian Arts, Shambhavi School of Dance creates a common canvas for artists of past, present, and future.
+They utilize the advanced technology of today's era to share their knowledge, experiences, emotions, and feelings through the ancient art forms.

-They offer introductory courses (short and long term), diploma course and advanced course in various subjects like Indian Classical Dance, dance theory, music, yoga, and dance therapy for the students.
-The school conducts workshops, lecture demonstrations and choreography for annual days in Education of arts in schools, non-governmental organizations, and other institutions.
-The Shambhavi Dance Ensemble has performed across India.